mantidproject/mantid/docs/source/algorithms/FitPeaks-v1.rst

 * Peak fit window: this is an option

   a. specified by user
-  b. figured out by FindPeakBackground, first moments and second moments (NEED TO FIND OUT THE ALGORITHM)
+  b. figured out by :ref:FindPeakBackground, first moments and second moments (NEED TO FIND OUT THE ALGORITHM)
-  c. if the workspace is in unit dSpacing and :math:`\Delta(d)/d`
+  c. if the workspace is in unit dSpacing and :math:`\Delta d/d`

 * Peak position tolerance: there could be three cases for how the peak position tolerance is specified.